 When it comes to keeping your pet happy and healthy there can be some costs that get overlooked, especially in the first year if you get a puppy or kitten.
 As well as feeding your new pet, you need to be prepared for regular vaccinations, monthly flea and worming treatments, registration with your local government, microchipping, de-sexing or sterilisation, and of course unexpected vet visits.

-We know that vet costs – and pet insurance - can be hefty, but good preparation goes a long way to avoid being caught short in the weeks after your vet visit.
+We know that vet costs – and pet insurance - can be hefty, but good preparation goes a long way to avoid being caught short in the weeks after your vet visits.
 Set up a separate savings account to prepare for unexpected vet bills, and utilise Pay&Save on your & Transaction Account to help your pet-fund grow without you even thinking about it.

 Making your pet feel at home